Tidewater Presbytery Bylaws

 4.2.
 Membership of Permanent Committees:

 4.2.a.
 The Executive Committee shall consist of the Moderator, Stated Clerk, and the Chairmen of the Administrative, Membership, Shepherding and Mission committees.
+The Moderator Elect shall be a member of the Executive Committee in the period between the fall and winter stated meetings.

 4.2.b.
 Membership in the Administrative, Membership, Shepherding and Mission committees shall consist of three classes.
 There shall be two TEs and two REs per class.
 Each class shall serve for three years.
 Vacancies may be filled by Presbytery at any meeting.
 Committee members may serve two terms.
 Service beyond a second term requires approval by a two-thirds (2/3) majority vote of Presbytery.